 Plan for transportation:

 - If your child rides a bus, face coverings while on the bus are mandatory for students Grades 4-12 and strongly encouraged for students grades K-3.
 Remind your child about the importance of following bus rules, including assigned seating and physical distancing, if possible.

 - If carpooling, plan on every child in the carpool and the driver wearing face coverings for the entire trip.
 Consider finding families within your child’s group or cohort at school to be part of the carpool.

-What else can I do to help my child feel prepared and stay healthy?
+What else can I do to help my child feel healthy and safe?